-Experiment with everything from copy and design to placement and frequency to discover what kind of CTAs and buttons yield the best results with your particular target audience.
+Experiment with everything from copy and design to placement and frequency.
+You’ll discover what kind of CTAs and buttons yield the best results from your particular target audience.

 5. Write casual, fun copy.

 Write as you talk.
-Nobody appreciates large, dull, jargon-heavy chunks of texts.
+Nobody appreciates large, dull, jargon-heavy chunks of text.
 Make it easy, fun, and rewarding to read your emails.
-And, be ultra-clear about what next step you want the reader to take.
+And be ultra-clear about what next step you want the reader to take.

-Use active, positive language and keep sentences short and concise.
+Use active, positive language — and keep sentences concise.
 And, if appropriate, use humor; people like to smile.

-This email copy from Uber is creative, on-brand, and to the point:
+This email copy from Surreal is creative, on-brand, and to the point.

 6. Leverage your transactional emails.

-After welcome emails, transactional emails have among the highest open rates of all email marketing messages.
-And yet, they rarely contain more information than that of the actual transaction.
+After welcome emails, transactional emails have among the highest open rates of all email marketing messages at about 80%-85%.
+Yet, they rarely contain more information than that of the actual transaction.
 That means an opportunity for you.

 By giving your transactional emails some extra love and attention, you will wow your customers in a way that many companies miss out on.